 - SUBMIT AN APPLICATION

-- An application form is available in the tour packet, or from our office, or you may fill out the online application here.
+- An application form is available in the tour packet or from our office.
+Our online application is available here.
 With the application, bring in the completed Records Request Form and the appropriate enrollment fee.

 - AWAIT ACCEPTANCE